JonathanC13/python_ref/Structures/ok.md

     ```

     **Summary**
     I took an elective in computer communications that taught the concepts and functions of each layer.
 I know that TCP/IP is a communication model used to connect devices to the internet.
-The layers are Application, Transport, Network, and physical/link.
+The layers are Application, Transport, Network, and data link.

-    TCP (Transmission Control Protocol), is responsible for Connection-oriented (Handshaking), point to point, reliable (in order), flow and congestion control, and being full duplex. **Transport layer.**
+    TCP (Transmission Control Protocol), is responsible for Connection-oriented Handshaking, point to point connection, reliable in order transfer, flow and congestion control, and being full duplex. **Transport layer.**
-    IP, is the addresses for each host to uniquely identify it.
-This enables routing and packet forwarding. **Network layer.**
+    IP (internet protocol), is responsible for routing and forwarding datagrams across network boundaries.
+Its routing function enables internetworking, and essentially establishes the Internet.
+It requires hosts to have an IP address to uniquely identify it to public networks. **Network layer.**

+      An Internet Protocol address (IP address) is a numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.[1][2]
+An IP address serves two principal functions: host or network interface identification and location addressing.

     I also had experience using UDP datagrams in a project to implement TFTP (Trivial File transfer protocol). (used for reliable transferring of files; Handshaking)

-    3. It provides host to host communication services (end to end), also responsible for the management of error correction, providing quality and reliability to the end user and it also allows multiplexing (many users share a medium bursty data, requires mux/demux).
+    3. transport layer.
+It provides host to host communication services (end to end), also responsible for the management of error correction, providing quality and reliability to the end user and it also allows multiplexing (many users share a medium bursty data, requires mux/demux).
       - TCP (Transmission Control Protocol), is responsible for Connection-oriented (Handshaking), point to point, reliable (in order), flow and congestion control, and being full duplex.
         - Flow control is traffic at the receiver buffer
         - Congestion control is traffic in the network, detected with packets dropped.
       - User Datagram protocol (UDP): Connectionless data transfer, has error checking with checksum

-    2. Network layer in every host and router, it has 2 key functions:
+    2. Network layer/ Internet layer in every host and router, it has 2 key functions:
       - Packet forwarding to the correct output at each router.
       - Determining the route taken by the packet from the source to destination.
         Distance Vector: